snl-dakota/dakota/docs-sphinx/source/usingdakota/introduction/couplingtosimulations.md

 | --- |
 | The loosely-coupled or 'black-box' interface between Dakota and a user-supplied simulation code. |

-Figure 1.1 depicts a typical loosely-coupled relationship between Dakota and the simulation code(s).
+This figure depicts a typical loosely-coupled relationship between Dakota and the simulation code(s).
 Such coupling is often referred to as “black-box,” as Dakota has no (or little) awareness of the internal details of the computational model, obviating any need for its source code.
 Such loose coupling is the simplest and most common interfacing approach Dakota users employ.
 Dakota and the simulation code exchange data by reading and writing short data files.
 Dakota is executed with commands